 The Board of Trustees also considered the effect of each Fund's growth in assets under management on its fees.
-The Board of Trustees noted that the Funds do not currently contain breakpoints in their advisory fee schedules.
-The Board of Trustees took into account the Adviser's discussion of the fee structure, including that each Fund benefits from a waiver of a portion of its advisory and administration fees, which the Investment Adviser believes can be more effective than breakpoints at controlling overall costs borne by shareholders.
-The Board also took into account the continued investment in the business to enhance its capabilities and services to the benefit of the Funds and other funds in the retail complex.
+The Board of Trustees noted that while the Funds do not currently contain breakpoints in their advisory fee schedules, each Fund does benefit from a waiver of a portion of its advisory and administration fees, which the Investment Adviser believes can be more effective than breakpoints at controlling overall costs borne by shareholders and the Board of Trustees took into account management's discussion of the same.
+The Board of Trustees also took into account the Investment Adviser's discussion of each Fund's fee structure and the Investment Adviser's continued investment in its business to enhance its capabilities and services to the benefit of the Funds and other funds in the retail complex.

-Among other data, the Board of Trustees also noted the FUSE report, which compared fees among peers, and included each Fund's contractual fee schedule at different asset levels.
-The Board noted that each Fund's contractual advisory fee is equal to or lower than its peer group at all asset levels.
-The Board of Trustees also noted the current size of the Event Driven Fund.
-The Board of Trustees noted that, if a Fund's assets increase over time, the Fund may realize other economies of scale if assets increase proportionally more than certain other fixed expenses.
+Among other data, the Board of Trustees also noted the FUSE report, which compared fees among peers and included each Fund's contractual fee schedule at different asset levels.
+The Board of Trustees also noted the current size of each Fund.
+The Board of Trustees also generally noted that, if a Fund's assets increase over time, the Fund may realize other economies of scale if assets increase proportionally more than certain other fixed expenses.
 The Board of Trustees concluded that the fee structures are reasonable, and with respect to the Investment Adviser, should result in a sharing of economies of scale in view of the information provided.
 The Board of Trustees determined to continue to review the ways and extent to which economies of scale might be shared between the Investment Adviser, on the one hand, and shareholders of each Fund, on the other, as assets in the Funds grow.